-Novell Archive and Version Services 2.1 for OES 2 Linux supports several storage topologies, as shown in the following figure.
+Novell Archive and Version Services supports several storage topologies, as shown in the following figure.
 In a typical enterprise, the archive server resides in the data center to provide convenient access to services for all users.
 The source volumes with files to be versioned can reside on local or remote servers in single or clustered configurations.